NLO QCD corrections to polarised di-boson production in semi-leptonic final states: Details of the calculation

-The independent implementation in \mocanlo and \bbmc of the general methods described in \citere{Denner:2021csi} has enabled validation checks at several levels of the calculation. \paragraph{Renormalisation and phase-space integration} Detailed comparisons have been performed both for individual phase-space points for Born-level, virtual and real-radiation contributions, giving excellent agreement both for the QCD-scale and matrix-element evaluation.
-The UV finiteness of virtual amplitudes in the presence of polarised intermediate bosons has been checked varying by several orders of magnitude the UV-scale regulator as input parameter for \recola.
-Note that both codes make use of \recola as amplitude provider.
 The correct application of selection cuts (after jet clustering) in the two setups described in \refse{subsec:setupscale} has been validated comparing results from \mocanlo and \bbmc for each $n$-body and $(n+1)$-body contribution to the cross-section separately.
 This has been done both for the unpolarised and the polarised process, finding agreement within Monte Carlo uncertainties in all cases. \paragraph{Subtraction of IR singularities} The correct subtraction of IR singularities of QCD origin has been tested in depth, with both comparisons between the two codes and internal checks in each code separately.
 The dipole-subtraction kernels and the kinematics used to evaluate them has been tested for a number of individual phase-space points, finding good agreement between the two codes.
 This is especially relevant for subtraction dipoles associated to decay sub-process (gluon radiation off the $\PW$~decay), whose kinematics has to undergo first the \dpathreetwo on-shell projection and second the final-state--final-state Catani--Seymour mapping \cite{Denner:2021csi}.
 Analogous checks have been performed on integrated subtraction counterterms, finding also excellent agreement for each phase-space point considered.
 The proper cancellation of IR poles in the sum of virtual matrix elements and $I$-operators \cite{Catani:1996vz} has been successfully checked varying the IR-regularisation scale $\mu_{\rm IR}$ up and down by 4 orders of magnitude about the scale defined in Eq.~\eqref{eq:scaledef}, finding independence of the result from $\mu_{\rm IR}$ within the errors of the Monte Carlo integration.
 The functioning of the subtraction scheme in the DPA has been also tested by means of the technical parameters $\{\alpha_{\rm dip}\}$ that set the integration boundaries for the radiation phase space in each dipole \cite{Nagy:1998bb}.
 Varying such parameters between 1 and $10^{-2}$, has enabled to check that the sum of subtracted-real and integrated-counterterm contributions is independent of the choice of $\{\alpha_{\rm dip}\}$ within integration uncertainties.
 The independence of the NLO corrections from the unphysical parameters $\mu_{\rm IR}$ and $\{\alpha_{\rm dip}\}$ represents a strong check given the different treatment of real radiation from the production and decay sub-process matrix elements and subtraction counterterms in the DPA.
 This further confirms that the methods introduced in \citere{Denner:2021csi} provide NLO predictions that are well under control from the IR-subtraction point of view.